o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/game-sequence.md

 ---
 # Game Startup Sequence {#asset-pipeline-game-sequence}

-Compiled Lumberyard games start up in the following sequence:
+Compiled O3DE games start up in the following sequence:

 1. The game reads the `bootstrap.cfg` file, which must contain the following information at a minimum:
    + Name of the game, and optionally, the name of the game DLL, if it differs from the game name\.